 - Validation - only if you choose the text question type.
 Either choose from the available predefined validation formats (more details below), or select Regex to provide a regular expression.

-- Send Reminder - sends a message after a few minutes to remind the user to answer the question.
+- Send Reminder - send a message half way through the expiry time (or after 15 minutes if no expiry) to remind the user to answer the question.

 Here are the outputs you'll be able to use: